 You are more than welcome to bring your children with you to services, even when visiting for the first time.
 If you do bring little ones to church with you, please guide them and help them understand proper behavior in church.
 Some things to think about:

 - If your child cries or makes excessive noise, consider removing them until they calm down.
+Some parishes, like ours, have sound proof “cry rooms” where you can still participate in and watch the service.

 - Try not to bring snacks for children older than 18 months.
 We should all be fasting in preparation for Holy Communion!